wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 {% include _toc.html %}

-This tutorial is an example of the procedures volunteer software developers use to get setup, then make contributions in a collaborative way.
+This document is under constant draft change at the moment.

-The objective here is that you (a developer/graphic artist/ etc.) get trained on a professional approach to software development while improving the organization's digital assets.
-The sections are:
+This is an example of a hands-on tutorial that volunteer software developers reference to get setup in order to make contributions in a collaborative way.
+This was written to ensure that you (a developer/graphic artist, etc.) get <strong>trained</strong> on a professional approach to software development while improving the non-profit's digital assets.
+The sections here are:

 * <a href="#Understand">      A) Understand the mission</a> (the organization and yours)
 * <a href="#TechArchitecture">B) Understand the technical architecture</a>